Bumps around penis?

 Bumpy or not, it's not easy to say what a normal penis should look like.
 Pencil thin, large headed, short and round, girthy, and many more descriptions apply to many body parts, including the penis, as bodies may vary widely from person to person.
 Additionally, depending on where people are born, their religion, their family's preferences, or other factors, some penises might be circumcised or not.
 With this much variation, concerns may understandably arise surrounding the bumps on newly revealed penises possibly leading to future bumps down the road for your health.

 If your partner reports that they're sensitive, is this a possible bonus in the bedroom?
 Perhaps you'll want to take matters into your own hands and find out for yourself.
 If you're still concerned or holding back because of these bumps, you two might want to consider visiting a health care provider who may accurately identify the condition and give you more information and resources for a healthy, happy, and worry-free sex life.
-If you're a Columbia student, you can call x4-2284 or log in to Open Communicator to schedule an appointment at Primary Care Medical Services.
+If you're a Columbia student, you can contact Medical Services (Morningside) or the Student Health Service (CUMC) to schedule an appointment.
 It's recommended to see a health care provider if these bumps become red, itchy, or rupture.

 As you two explore each other's bodies, among many other aspects, consider continuing to communicate curiosities, concerns, and pleasures.
 Keep asking your partner about his body, and hopefully he may do the same with you — communication's a valuable tool in any healthy relationship!